paulinaurbas/ClinicCenter/README.md

 ![image](https://user-images.githubusercontent.com/32485281/60770696-473ee980-a0de-11e9-97ad-13918ebfb0e0.png)

 ### Prescription Menu
-After choosing fourth line of the main menu your console should look like this.
-Now you can add patient, delete patient, display patient info.
+After choosing the fourth option your console should look like this.
+Now you can add and delete prescriptions and retrieve the details of a particular prescription.

 ![image](https://user-images.githubusercontent.com/32485281/60770728-9f75eb80-a0de-11e9-9652-4004f48a3079.png)